-Our prime objective is to provide university transfer programmes so that students may transfer into the third year in the degree programme of their choice or graduate from CNC with an Associate of Science diploma.
+To provide first- and second-year university credit courses so that students may transfer into the third year in the degree programme of their choice or graduate from the College of New Caledonia with an Associate of Science degree.

-CNC offers a broad spectrum of university credit Arts, Social Science, Science, Applied

-Science, Commerce, and Human Kinetics (Physical Education) courses.
-Eighteen packaged programmes, comprised of first- and second-year courses, provide the basis for further study in as many as 70 career paths.
-The College also offers a two-year criminology diploma and two associate degrees.
+CNC offers a broad spectrum of university credit Arts, Social Science, Science, Applied Science, Commerce, and Human Kinetics (Physical Education) courses.
+Sixteen packaged programmes, comprised of first- and second-year courses, provide the basis for further study in as many as 70 career paths.
+The College also offers a one-year First Nations Studies certificate, two-year diplomas in Criminology, First Nations Studies, and Human Kinetics, as well as two associate degrees.